Subscribe to the Newsletter

 However, for ginger, a good way to take it is to put a thin slice of ginger root in hot water, leave it for a few minutes, then sip the liquid.
 Do this several times a day.
 You can also add a little chopped ginger to the dishes you cook.
 You’ll soon work out what is too much!
 A little can go a long way.

-Remember, especially for curcumin benefits, to compensate for its moving qualities by increasing the foods you eat that build blood.
-(In addition to the foods and fats mentioned above we have some more suggestions here.)
+Remember, especially for curcumin benefits, to compensate for its moving qualities by increasing the foods you eat that build blood: in addition to the foods and fats mentioned above we have some more blood-building foods suggestions here.